Identification

 Remove contaminated clothing immediately and wash skin with soap and water.
 Wash contaminated clothing before reuse.

-immediately.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-Get medical attention
+Get medical attention immediately.

 Rinse mouth.
 Do not induce vomiting.
 Do not feed anything by mouth to an unconscious or convulsive victim.

-π¨ Immediate Medical Attention Required
+Immediate Medical Attention

 Treat symptomatically.

-Related Chemical Substances & Alternative Products
+Related Products

-Similar chemicals with comparable safety profiles and industrial applications
+Similar products with comparable safety profiles

-Occupational exposure limits, engineering controls, and required safety equipment
+Occupational exposure limits, engineering controls, and protective equipment

 Provide adequate ventilation.
 Good general ventilation (typically 10 air changes per hour) should be used.
 Ventilation rates should be matched to conditions.
 If applicable, use process enclosures, local exhaust ventilation, or other engineering controls to maintain airborne levels below recommended exposure limits.
 If exposure limits have not been established, maintain airborne levels to an acceptable level.